War and Peace Studies

 War and Peace Studies was a project carried out by the Council on Foreign Relations between 1939 and 1945 before and during American involvement in World War II.
-It was intended to advise the U.S. Government on conduct in the war and the subsequent peace.
+It provided strictly confidential advisories to the U.S. government on conduct in the war and the subsequent peace.
+Its full title was Studies of American Interests in the War and the Peace.

 The project was divided into four major areas: economic and financial, security and armaments, territorial, and political.
 Over 100 men took part.
 Funding was provided by the Rockefeller Foundation, which provided almost $350,000 over the course of the project.
 A steering committee was created in December 1939 chaired by U.S diplomat Norman Davis with Foreign Affairs editor Hamilton Fish Armstrong as vice-chairman.
 Initial area heads were: